The best SIM-only mobile plans in Australia (May 2024)

 What is a SIM-only plan?

 A SIM-only plan is one that’s sold without a mobile phone and, except for Telstra Upfront SIM-only plans, is paid for at the end of every month.
 In Australia, SIM-only plans are typically no-contract offerings that include unlimited national talk and text.
-What you’re really paying more or less for is the monthly data allowance.
+What you’re effectively paying for is the monthly data allowance.

 Outside of data caps, SIM-only telcos typically compete on plan inclusions.
 Features start at a network level, with the main Telstra and Telstra wholesale networks being the most widespread, followed by Optus and Vodafone.
 Other perks may include access to 5G with varying speeds, international inclusions and data rollover/banking.